-The User Interface section contains the project screens, as well as the Message Bundle node for quick access to localized messages and the Main Menu node for opening the menu descriptor:
+The User Interface section contains the project views, as well as the Themes node to manage custom CSS, the Message Bundle node for quick access to localized messages and the Main Menu node for opening the menu descriptor:

-As you can see, the project already contains a few screens:
+As you can see, the project already contains a few views:

 Userentity.
 In Jmix, by convention,

-browsesuffix means a screen displaying the list of entities, and
+listsuffix means a view displaying the list of entities, and

-editmeans a screen editing a single entity instance.
+detailmeans a view editing a single entity instance.

 The Security section shows a list of roles.
-The new project contains a single
+The new project contains the

 FullAccessRolewhich is assigned to the